rm511130/Tanzu-Workshop-TKGI/README.md

 _- TKG / TKG Plus / TKGI are product names aligned to how VMware names all its products in compute, networking and other areas.
 The ‘i’ in ‘TKGI‘ stands for ‘integrated‘, given the integrated operating system lifecycle management and software defined networking components that are core to the product value.
 TKGI used to be called PKS (Pivotal Kubernetes Service), so throughout this workshop you will see reminants of the PKS name.
 For example: the PKS CLI (Command Line Interface)._

 - This self-paced workshop includes presentations, videos, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.
+- The lab environments will only be available during the ~5hrs (a limited window of time) dedicated for the joint start and self-paced completion of the workshop.
 - Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a userID for this workshop.
 For example, Ralph Meira is user1.
 - Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) as you progress through the Labs, by placing an "X" in the appropriate column.
 - Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes: